carterwcowan/DraftLottery/README.md

-# Draft Lottery Generator
+# 🏆 Draft Lottery 🏈
 This project is to generate a fantasy sport draft order, based on a lottery system.

 ## How it works
-A lottery pot is created with 8 teams in the lottery.
-Teams are given the number of tickets that correspond to their number (e.g. Team 6 gets 6 tickets)
+A lottery pot is created with the number teams entered.
+Teams are given the number of tickets that correspond to their number (e.g. Team 2 gets 2 tickets, Team 6 gets 6 tickets, Team 50 gets 50 ticksts, etc.)

-Each round, a number (1-8) is picked out of the pot.
+Each round, a number is randomly picked out of the pot.
 That pick is the team drafting in that position.
 After a number is pulled, the remaining instances of that number are also removed from the pot.

 - 1st - 8 tickets - 22.22% chance at first pick